CleverCloud/documentation/README.md

       --disableFastRender      enables full re-renders on changes
 ```

+Hugo refreshes the site as you modify the files, you can keep the server running with no need to restart.

+There is no need to build before submitting your Pull Request or before deploying.

 ## Project basic configuration and architecture

 The theme used here is called [Hexa](https://imfing.github.io/hextra/).

-The `hugo.sh` script will run the compilation with the right options and server the content of the public folder.
+The `hugo.sh` script runs the compilation with the right options and server the content of the public folder.

 This is why the Clever Cloud application running this app needs to have a webroot serving `/public/`.

 ## Adding or modifying content

-Follox these instructions to contibute to the doc.
+Follow these instructions to contribute to the doc.

 ### Run locally